 The visitors’ persistence maximized the opportunity to visit some parts of the temple, and it became a place for gathering Zoroastrian followers and people interested in Iran’s traditions and architecture.
 Be alert that you can only observe the fire behind a special glass in that the breath of Man is not as pure as the sacred fire, which may ruin its purity.

 What Is Atash Bahram?

 Atash Bahram is one of the nine sacred fires in the world; one of them is burning in the Zoroastrian Fire Temple of Yard, and the remaining fires are flaming in the Indian temples.
-Atash Bahram is interpreted as the Fire of Victory and united with the god of war and victory that is in charge of protecting the world and creatures, facilitating actions, fighting with the evils, and bringing order to life.
+Atash Bahram is interpreted as the Fire of Victory and is united with the god of war and victory, which protects the world and creatures, facilitates actions, fights evils, and brings order to life.

 Atash Bahram is made of 16 kinds of fire, such as fire from a shepherd, fire from an ironsmith, fire from an ascetic, and fire from trades.
 According to the discovered documents, Atash Bahram was burning in a significant fire temple during the Sassanian Era; however, the fire guards had to move it to other temples due to the attack of invaders.

 The sacred fire was concealed for two centuries, and finally, Reza Shahs ordered the construction of the Yazd Varaham Fire Temple in 1934.
 The person responsible for protecting the sacred fire is named Herbad, who adds some pieces of wood to flourish the fire.